bcoles/kasld/tests/fuzz/README.md

 This is a parser audit, not a full-engine fuzz.
 The harnesses do not drive the inference engine or the renderers — they exercise only the input-acceptance boundary.
-The engine is exercised by `make check` over synthetic constraint sets;
-the renderers are exercised by `tests /
+The engine is exercised by `make check` over synthetic constraint sets; the renderers are exercised by `tests/replay` over captured trees.
-        replay` over captured trees
-            .

-        ##CI

-            Not wired into CI.The runtime
-            budget(corpus - guided fuzz wants hours,
-                   not seconds) makes it a local
-        / on
+## CI

-    - demand harness.The `make fuzz` target only builds the binaries;
-running them is up to the operator.
+Not wired into CI.
+The runtime budget (corpus-guided fuzz wants hours, not seconds) makes it a local / on-demand harness.
+The `make fuzz` target only builds the binaries; running them is up to the operator.